 It is often useful to consider the driver as a ‘translator’ between input signals and the physical movement of the stepper motor.

-In some cases stepper motor drivers may be designed specifically to work with a set communication protocol such as analogue or CANbus but the broad principle is simple –
+In some cases stepper motor drivers may be designed specifically to work with a set communication protocol such as analogue or CANbus but the broad principle is simple – they do not have any ability to control the motor themselves except where they are given control instructions from a computer, PLC or other control device.

 In contrast to this a stepper motor controller such as the ZD Series Stepper Motor Controllers can actively control and drive the motor itself.
 Strictly speaking such units should be referred to as a stepper motor driver and controller but it is perhaps understandable why people frequently shorten this down to stepper motor controller for ease of use.